 When your existence benefits others, even one person, you have a reason to celebrate.
 Whatever be the occasion, my preferred method of celebration is to be of some help, some use to those who need it.
 And that has been my style ever since I can recall.
 Conducting or participating in a ceremony is only one type of celebration.
 I would rather feed someone than flaunt something.

 Gratitude is one of the greatest ways of celebration that I know of.
 Observing an occasion is merely a social excuse.
-When you are grateful, everyday becomes a celebration.
+When you are grateful, every day becomes a celebration.
 When you no longer need a reason — religious or otherwise — to celebrate, every moment is a celebration, it becomes a momentous occasion.
-Beyond the labels, the dates, the days, there is something profound, deeper, better, greater that exists within you and all around you.
+Beyond the labels, the dates, and the days is something profound, deeper, better, and greater that exists within you and all around you.
 It deserves your attention, your time, it is worth celebrating.
 Life.

 Go on! celebrate what matters to you.
 Celebrate life — yours and others’.
 You are a celebration.